 Coping and support

-Having a congenital heart defect or caring for a child with a congenital heart defect can be scary and challenging.
-To help make it easier:
+But having a congenital heart defect or caring for a child with one can be challenging.
+These tips may be helpful.

 Preparing for an appointment